 To continue with the Interview with Mommies series, today we proudly present an interview with Dr. Rahat Sayyad, a physician practicing in Mumbai.
 Dr. Sayyad is an expert on Mompresso Parenting and a mother of two, Abdul Ahad 2.9 (years) and Maryam (1.4 years).

 When she is not sifting through patient files or doing toddler meal preps, she is writing, all in an attempt to help other moms and pen down her own memoir of motherhood.
 You can follow her on Instagram handle doctormommyspeaks as well as diabolicalmom and subscribe to her blog doctormommyspeaks for more resources to help you in your journey of motherhood.
+And if you are into podcasts, listen to her, delivering expert parenting advice here.
+And to top it all, her podcasts are ranked 11 among the 25 parenting podcasts worldwide.

 Excerpts from an email interview with Dr. Rahat Sayyad.